To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 With all of these statistics under your belt, it is important not to minimize Pit Bull bite incidences, but it is crucial to draw attention to the fact that there are some mitigating circumstances in these bite statistics.
 The truth is that people do get bitten by Pit Bulls, just as they get bitten by Huskies and German Shepherds.
 However, it is possible to become a proponent for Pit Bulls while also respecting incidences of Pit Bull bites.

-Encourage individuals with reservations about Pit Bulls to understand that not all dogs within a certain classification are bred to fight, that upbringing and good breeding can result in a wide range of dispositions.
+Encourage individuals with reservations about Pit Bulls to understand that not all dogs within a certain classification are bred to fight, and that upbringing and good breeding can result in a wide range of dispositions.
 Many people have experiences that have colored their opinion of one dog breed or another, but as a proponent for fair treatment of the Pit Bull, it is important to make others aware of the fact that not all Pit Bulls are like “the one that bit that kid.”

 If you want to better understand how you might protect yourself and your Pit from potentially risky situations, we recommend you contact a dog liability insurance expert to gain some perspective on your options.